nasa-gibs/onearth/src/scripts/README.md

 Optional arguments:
-  --diff-dir DIFF_DIR    Directory to save difference images (default: <updated_dir>_diff)
+  --diff-dir DIFF_DIR    Directory to save difference images (default: <updated_dir>_diff) --debug                Enable debug output for troubleshooting

 Behavior:
 - For each file in the updated directory, compares it to the file of the same name in the original directory.
-- PNG and JPEG files: pixel-by-pixel comparison using ImageMagick.
+- PNG, JPEG, TIFF files: pixel-by-pixel comparison using Pillow.
 If differences are found, a diff image is saved in the diff directory.
-- CSV and SVG files: compared as text.
+- SVG files: compared as text, and also rendered to images and compared (requires cairosvg; if not installed, only text comparison is performed).
-- Other text files: compared as text.
+- CSV and other text files: compared as text.
 - All other files: compared as binary.
+- If a file cannot be opened as an image, the script falls back to text comparison, then binary comparison.
 - Reports identical, different, and missing files, and summarizes the results at the end.

 Example:
-  python image_compare.py baseline_results/ new_results/ --diff-dir diff_images/
+  python image_compare.py baseline_results/ new_results/ --diff-dir diff_images/ --debug

 ```